molenathyhoangxuannguyen/InstagramSha/README.md

-# Project Name - *InstagramWithMe*
+# Project Name - *InstagramShootingHabitApp*

-**InstagramWithMe** is a photo sharing app similar to Instagram but using Parse as its backend.
+**InstagramShootingHabitApp (or shortly called InstagramSha)** is a photo sharing app similar to Instagram but using Parse as its backend.

 ## User Stories